Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Preliminary results for

 \begin{corollary} $\tilde K_{n}$ is constant for $n = 2, 3, 4, 5, 7$ and is reducible modulo each prime $p$ otherwise. \end{corollary} \begin{proof} By Remark \ref{constant_values}, $\tilde{K}_n$ is constant if and only if $n = 2, 3, 4, 5, 7$.
 Otherwise, $\tilde{K}_n$ is non-constant and primitive, hence, by Theorem \ref{prime_reductions}, either $\tilde{K}_n$ is reducible modulo $p$ or $\tilde{K}_n(x) = c(x^2 - x + 1)$ for some nonzero $c \in \ZZ$.
 From the definition of $\tilde{K}_n(x)$, it is coprime with $x^2 - x + 1$ over $\QQ$.
 Thus, the second case is impossible, and $\tilde{K}_n$ is reducible modulo $p$. \end{proof}

-\begin{corollary} If $n$ is even, square-free, or a square of a prime, then each irreducible factor of $\tilde{K}_n$ over $\ZZ$ is reducible modulo each prime $p$. \end{corollary} \begin{proof} Let $n$ be as above.
-Then, by Theorem \ref{factorsymmetry}, each irreducible factor $f$ of $\tilde{K}_n$ satisfies $f(1 - x) = f(x) = f^*(x)$.
+\begin{corollary} Suppose $n$ is even, square-free, or square of a prime and $n \neq 2, 3, 4, 5, 7$, each irreducible factor of $\tilde{K}_n$ over $\ZZ$ is reducible modulo each prime $p$. \end{corollary} \begin{proof} By Theorem \ref{factorsymmetries_intro}, each irreducible factor $f$ of $\tilde{K}_n$ satisfies $f(1 - x) = f(x) = f^*(x)$.
 On the other hand, since $\tilde{K}_n$ is primitive and is coprime to $x^2 - x + 1$, $f$ is irreducible and coprime to $x^2 - x + 1$ as well.
 Thus, $f$ is reducible modulo each prime $p$ by Theorem \ref{prime_reductions}. \end{proof}